intercom/intercom-cordova/README.md

 ## How does the in-app messenger work?

 Intercom allows you to send messages to your users while also enabling your users send messages to you.
-If you have a dedicated button in your app that you wish to hook the new message composer up to, you can control Intercom's messaging UI via the `intercom.displayMessageComposer();` and `intercom.displayConversationsList();` methods.
+If you have a dedicated button in your app that you wish to hook the new message composer up to, you can control Intercom's messaging UI via the `intercom.displayMessenger()`, `intercom.displayMessageComposer();`, `intercom.displayConversationsList();` methods.

-The position of the message preview can be configured using `intercom.setPreviewPosition(intercom.BOTTOM_RIGHT);`.
-The possible values are `intercom.BOTTOM_LEFT`, `intercom.BOTTOM_RIGHT`, `intercom.TOP_RIGHT` and `intercom.TOP_LEFT`.

-If there is an area of your app where you do not wish your users to receive Intercom messages, you can call `intercom.setVisibility(intercom.GONE);`.
-To re-enable messages, call `intercom.setVisibility(intercom.VISIBLE);`.
+If there is an area of your app where you do not wish your users to receive Intercom messages, you can call `intercom.setInAppMessageVisibility(intercom.GONE);`.
+To re-enable messages, call `intercom.setInAppMessageVisibility(intercom.VISIBLE);`.

 ## Updating a user